uloco/repro-frecency-background-issue/README.md

 * Remove frecency as a dependency from the lazy list and restart nvim
 * neovim successfully detects background as light.

-I testet this in iTerm2 on MacOS but I don't think it is a terminal or OS related issue, since other plugins work fine.
+I tested this in iTerm2 on MacOS but I don't think it is a terminal or OS related issue, since other plugins work fine.